dlt-hub/dlt/docs/website/blog/2024-05-14-rest-api-source-client.md

 ### Configuration Checklist: Checking responses during development

 1. Data path:
     - You could print the source and see what is yielded.
+[Colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=oJ9uWLb8ZYto&line=6&uniqifier=1)
 2. Unless you had full documentation at point 4 (which we did), you likely need to still figure out some details on how pagination works.
     1. To do that, we suggest using `curl` or a second python script to do a request and inspect the response.
 This gives you flexibility to try anything.
+[Colab example](https://colab.research.google.com/drive/1qnzIM2N4iUL8AOX1oBUypzwoM3Hj5hhG#scrollTo=tFZ3SrZIMTKH)
     2. Or you could print the source as above - but if there is metadata in headers etc, you might miss it.

 ### Applying the configuration